logzio/logzio-helm/charts/ezkonnect/README.md

-## ezkonnect Helm Chart
+ezkonnect Helm Chart
-EZKonnect Helm Chart
 ====================

 The EZKonnect Helm chart is designed to simplify the process of instrumenting Kubernetes applications with OpenTelemetry auto-instrumentation and configurable log types.
 It is designed to work in conjunction with the [logzio-monitoring](https://github.com/logzio/logzio-helm/tree/master/charts/logzio-monitoring) Helm chart.

-The EZKonnect Helm chart encapsulates three main components:
+The EZKonnect Helm chart includes three main components:

 1. Kubernetes Instrumentor - Provides auto-instrumentation and log type controller for Kubernetes applications.
 2. EZKonnect Server - A server that handles the comuunication between the user and the Kubernetes instrumentor.